ChrisDuffley/stationPlaylist/addoninternals.md

 ### Introducing StationPlaylist app suite and the NVDA add-on

 [StationPlaylist suite](www.stationplaylist.com) is a collection of programs to help broadcasters plan, run, and do related activities around broadcasting.
-The apps consist of Studio, Creator, Track Tool, Streamer and others.
+The apps consist of Studio, Creator, Track Tool, Streamer, Remote Studio (introducedin 2025), and others.

 StationPlaylist Studio is a broadcast automation software that helps broadcasters schedule trakcs, play jingles and more.
 It includes support for break notes, hourly playlist, track tagging and comes with tools to manage track playback such as setting track intros.
 In studio 5.00 and later, it includes its own stream encoder.

+A version for broadcasters on the move, named StationPlaylist Remote Studio, made its debut in late 2025.
+Remote Studio is designed to work closely with a remote Studio installation, with the user interface largely deriving from Studio.
+However, due to its purpose as a remote broadcasting assistant, Remote Studio does not have all the features of local Studio.

 StationPlaylist Creator and Remote Voice Track (VT) are mostly used for planning a show and designing playlists to be used by Studio.
 It can be used to define spot groups, custom track categories and more.
 Whereas Creator is limited to local playlists, Remote VT is used to manage playlists stored on a remote computer.